-Click on "Software download" button on left at www.eetools.com and download MaxLoader software.
-The file will be saved to your hard disk.
-The MaxLoader can be operated for All-in-one (all programmers-in-one software).
-2. Once the download is complete, double-click on the file name to install the software.
+- 1. Click on "Software download" button on the left and download MaxLoader software.
+The file will be saved onto your hard disk.
+The MaxLoader can be operated for All-in-one (all programmers-in-one software). - 2.
+Once the download is complete, double-click on the file name to install the software.

-NOTE: For the latest software upgrade, remove the old MaxLoader in "Add/Remove Program" of "Setting / Control Panel" in 2000/XP/VISTA before installing a new MaxLoader in your PC.
+NOTE: For the latest software upgrade, remove the old MaxLoader in "Add/Remove Program" of "Setting / Control Panel" in the PC before installing a new MaxLoader in your PC.